Gautam-04/PassManager/README.md

 - 🖊️ Edit and update existing records
 - ❌ Delete saved credentials from the database
 - 🔍 Search credentials by website name
-- 🖥️ User-friendly desktop interface
+- 🖥️ User-friendly desktop interface with encrypted password storage

 ---